× back

 Real-World Example

-Imagine you train a BAM network to associate words in English with their French translations.
-When you input the English word "cat" into the X layer, the network will recall its French translation "chat" in the Y layer.
-You can also input "chat" into the Y layer, and the network will recall "cat" in the X layer.
+Imagine you train BAM to link English words with their French translations.
+If you input the word "dog" into the X layer, BAM will recall the French word "chien" in the Y layer.
+On the other hand, if you input "chien" into the Y layer, BAM will recall "dog" in the X layer.
+This bidirectional recall makes BAM useful for language translation tasks where you need to recall one translation after knowing the other.

 Self-Organizing Feature Maps (SOFM)